 To learn more about using credentials in Acronis Backup & Recovery 10, see the Owners and credentials (p.
-31) section.
+23) section.

 To learn more about operations available depending on the user privileges, see the User privileges on a managed machine (p.
-31) section.
+23) section.

-To select an archive

-- 1. Enter the full path to the location in the Path field, or select the desired folder in the folders tree. - o If the archive is stored in a centralized vault, expand the Centralized group and click the vault. - o If the archive is stored in a personal vault, expand the Personal group and click the vault. - o If the archive is stored in a local folder on the machine, expand the Local folders group and click the required folder. - If the archive is located on removable media, e.g. DVDs, first insert the last DVD and then insert the discs in order starting from the first one when the program prompts. - o If the archive is stored on a network share, expand the Network folders group, then select the required networked machine and then click the shared folder.
-If the network share requires access credentials, the program will ask for them. - Note for Linux users: To specify a Common Internet File System (CIFS) network share which is mounted on a mount point such as /mnt/share, select this mount point instead of the network share itself. - o If the archive is stored on an FTP or SFTP server, type the server name or address in the Path field as follows: - ftp://ftp_server:port number or sftp://sftp_server:port number - If the port number is not specified, port 21 is used for FTP and port 22 is used for SFTP. - After entering access credentials, the folders on the server become available.
-Click the appropriate folder on the server. - You can access the server as an anonymous user if the server enables such access.
-To do so, click Use anonymous access instead of entering credentials. - According to the original FTP specification, credentials required for access to FTP servers are transferred through a network as plaintext.
-This means that the user name and password can be intercepted by an eavesdropper using a packet sniffer. - o If the archive is stored on a locally attached tape device, expand the Tape drives group, then click the required device. - For the management server: in the folders tree, select the managed vault. - 2.
+- 1. Enter the full path to the location in the Path field, or select the desired folder in the folders tree. - o If the archive is stored in a centralized vault, expand the Centralized group and click the vault. - o If the archive is stored in a personal vault, expand the Personal group and click the vault. - o If the archive is stored in a local folder on the machine, expand the Local folders group and click the required folder.

+If the archive is located on removable media, e.g. DVDs, first insert the last DVD and then insert the discs in order starting from the first one when the program prompts.

+o If the archive is stored on a network share, expand the Network folders group, then select the required networked machine and then click the shared folder.
+If the network share requires access credentials, the program will ask for them.

+Note for Linux users: To specify a Common Internet File System (CIFS) network share which is mounted on a mount point such as /mnt/share, select this mount point instead of the network share itself.

+o If the archive is stored on an FTP or SFTP server, type the server name or address in the Path field as follows:

+ftp://ftp_server:port number or sftp://sftp_server:port number

+If the port number is not specified, port 21 is used for FTP and port 22 is used for SFTP.

+After entering access credentials, the folders on the server become available.
+Click the appropriate folder on the server.

+You can access the server as an anonymous user if the server enables such access.
+To do so, click Use anonymous access instead of entering credentials.

+According to the original FTP specification, credentials required for access to FTP servers are transferred through a network as plaintext.
+This means that the user name and password can be intercepted by an eavesdropper using a packet sniffer.

+- o If the archive is stored on a locally attached tape device, expand the Tape drives group, then click the required device. - 2.
 In the table to the right of the tree, select the archive.
 The table displays the names of the archives contained in each vault/folder you select.

-If the archive is password-protected, provide the password. - While you are reviewing the location content, archives can be added, deleted or modified by another user or by the program itself according to scheduled operations.
-Use the Refresh button to refresh the list of archives. - 3.
-Click OK.
+While you are reviewing the location content, archives can be added, deleted or modified by another user or by the program itself according to scheduled operations.
+Use the Refresh button to refresh the list of archives.